monash-human-power/MHP-website/src/markdown/index.md

       recording data
     button_text: ""
     button_href: ""
-  - name: Materials
+  - name: materials
-    description: Responsible for the prototyping and manufacture of the fairing of our bike.
+    description: Responsible for the prototyping and manufacture of the fairing of our bike
     button_text: ""
     button_href: ""
   - name: rider development